Requirements and Prerequisites for Resource Connectors and Connector Groups

 Guidelines for Connector Groups

-• Generally, Cisco recommends deploying one resource connector group for each data center, branch office, or security zone that contains private resources that remote users must reach.
+- Generally, we recommend that you deploy one resource connector group for each data center, branch office, or security zone that contains private resources that remote users must reach.

 When adding connectors to a group:

-• All connectors in a group must be deployed in the same environment, for example AWS or VMware.
+- Deploy all connectors in a group in the same environment, for example AWS, Microsoft Azure, or VMware.

-• The instance type for all connectors in a group must be identical for accurate load balancing.
+- For accurate load balancing, the instance type for all connectors in a group must be identical.

 Connector Group Region

-When you create a connector group, you must choose a Secure Access region, which should be as close as possible to the location in which the private resources that will be associated with the group reside.
+When you create a connector group, choose a Secure Access region that is as close as possible to the location where the private resources that will be associated with the group reside.

 Choose the region for your connector groups carefully.
 You cannot change the region associated with a connector group.

-If you need to change the region, you must create a new connector group associated with the new region, deploy connectors in that group, then delete the original connector group and its connectors.
+If you need to change the region, you must create a new connector group associated with the new region.
+Then, deploy connectors in that group and delete the original connector group and its connectors.

 Redundancy Across Connector Groups